HKayn/vivaldi-vh/documentation/command-chain-flags.md

 The padding around webpages that normally only appears when tab tiling is active is permanently visible.

+**Note:**: This feature is not available on Vivaldi VH VivalArc Edition.

 ### Extend address field width when editing input

 *Enabled by default.*